Late coursework & extension requests

 If you have a good reason to submit late, please request an extension in advance, please see section below on Requesting an Extension on how to do this.

-Note that certain classes have a 0-tolerance late submission policy and any late work will score zero marks.
-These include:
+Note that the following courses do not allow late submissions and any late work will score zero marks:

 Requesting an Extension

 If you have a good reason to need to submit late up to a maximum of 7 calendar days, you must do the following:

 Read this section carefully, especially the 'good reasons' for late submissions.

 Request an extension via the Student Support Team (see contact button below) before the deadline has passed, identifying the affected course, assignment number, date of original deadline and reason for the request.
 Only in exceptional circumstances — for example, illness that prevented you contacting the Student Support Team — can an extension be granted after a deadline has passed.
 The maximum amount of days possible for an extension is 7 days by University policy.